zkchambers/Evidence/Search-Bar.md

 ```

 I collaborated with Nick to develop a search results page that displays the results from their search.
 It allows users to browse through the search results and find the specific information they are needing.
+I tested an tried to potenitally incoporate a search bar only on the home page but decided it would be better for the search bar to be usable in all pages that are in the website.